op/tales-from-the-crypto/README.md

 > TODO: improve terminology

  * primary   -- the primary key (with a protocol)
- * chain    -- a set of "secrets" for categories
+ * schemes   -- a set of schemas for different categories
- * category -- a category separates secrets into sub groups (eg journaling)
+ * scheme    -- a specific encryption key (encrypted with the primary key) for a specific category, protocol and version
- * secret   -- a specific encryption key (encrypted with the primary key) for a specific category, protocol and version
+ * category  -- a category separates different schemes into groups (eg journaling)

 ## PROTOCOL

 The protocol flow looks like this: